Trout homers again on birthday, but Angels fall to Rangers

 Chirinos had a sacrifice fly in the second inning, then walked with the bases loaded as part of a three-run fourth when the Rangers went ahead to stay when all of those runs were unearned.

-Jordan Lyles (1-1), one of three offseason additions to the Rangers rotation, struck out five in 5 1-3 innings.
-Rafael Montero, activated from the injured list earlier in the day, worked a perfect ninth for his first career save capped by Trout’s game-ending strikeout.
+Lyles (1-1), one of three offseason additions to the Rangers rotation, struck out five in 5 1/3 innings.
+Rafael Montero, activated from the injured list earlier in the day, worked a perfect ninth and capped his first career save by striking out Trout to end the game — right after his long foul ball just outside the pole down the right field line.

+“Just kind of one of those nights where I didn’t have my release point and couldn’t really get in any type of rhythm,” Canning said.
+“That was pretty much it, pure and simple.”

-Canning walked three in the fourth, including Chirinos with the bases loaded, then his throw into center field on an attempted pickoff that allowed another run was one of two Los Angeles errors after two outs in the inning.
+Canning walked three in the fourth, including Chirinos with the bases loaded, then his throw into center field on an attempted pickoff that allowed another run was one of two Los Angeles errors in the inning.
 The bases were still loaded when reliever Mike Mayers hit Nick Solak with a pitch before Rougned Odor’s inning-ending strikeout.

+“We didn’t get a ton of hits, but we put a lot of pressure on their pitcher,” Rangers manager Chris Woodward said.
+“Canning’s a good pitcher, but he obviously made a few mistakes, tried to pick a guy off, gave us a few freebies.
+But a lot of it had to do with the resiliency of the at-bats.”

 Los Angeles went up 3-1 in the top of the fourth when Albert Pujols hit his 662nd career double and scored on a single by Max Stassi, who had taken over as the Angels catcher an inning earlier after Jason Castro was ejected for the first time in his 833 career games over 10 seasons.